jazzband/django-redis/README.rst

 Default client
 ^^^^^^^^^^^^^^

-Almost all about the default client is explained, with one exception: the default client comes with master-slave support.
+Almost all about the default client is explained, with one exception: the default client comes with replication support.

-To connect to master-slave Redis setup, you should change the ``LOCATION`` to something like this:
+To connect to a Redis replication setup, you should change the ``LOCATION`` to something like:

 .. code-block:: python